-Not sure where to start with building your layouts for your elearning design?
+Not sure where to start with building your layouts for your corporate elearning design?
 We’d recommend wireframing out your page layouts on paper in advance.
 This can help you quickly come to decisions about where content might go on the page without being too precious.
 This guide for how to conceptualize your designs will help.

 If you’re using Elucidat, you can then use Layout Designer to quickly bring your sketches to life in Elucidat.

 2. Create and reuse layout elements for your online learning UI design

 Using repeated elements and layouts can help users quickly grasp the type of content they are dealing with.
 For example, to distinguish which content is presentational and which is interactive.
 This also helps reduce authoring time as pages and elements can be reused (both within the project and at a larger scale across multiple projects).

 To create a consistent visual approach, we’d recommend setting up recognizable and reusable styled elements.
 These could be whole pages, or sections of pages.
 You can see this approach in action in the storytelling example.

 If you’re using Elucidat, why not create a shared folder with reusable assets and template projects that your whole team can use.
 This is a big time-saver when your working collaboratively and juggling lots of projects.

 3. Simplify the navigation in your online learning UI design

 Making your navigation as clear and intuitive as possible will make sure your learners can stay focused on the learning content, rather than being confused about where to go next.